-- A compassionate, pragmatic and proportionate approach is required in the care of those who are dying - The presence of a person close to the resident should be facilitated.
-They should be aware of the potential infection risk - If the person who wants to be with the resident is fully vaccinated the risk is much reduced. - Pastoral care team where requested by the person or their family and who are willing to attend should NOT be restricted from entering the facility - All persons in attendance should be advised to wear a mask and plastic apron.
+- 1. A compassionate, pragmatic and proportionate approach is required in the care of those who are dying; - 2.
+The presence of a person close to the resident should be facilitated.
+They should be aware of the potential infection risk; - 3.
+If the person who wants to be with the resident has significant vaccine protection or has had COVID-19 in the previous 9 months. the risk is much reduced; - 4.
+Pastoral care team where requested by the person or their family and who are willing to attend should NOT be restricted from entering the facility; - 5.
+All persons in attendance should be advised to wear a mask and plastic apron.
 A surgical mask is generally appropriate in this setting however a respirator mask should be available to those who wish to use them although it is unlikely that it will be practical to train most people in their correct use in this context.
 Gloves are not essential, so long as those in attendance understand the risks; perform hand hygiene after touching the person and before leaving the room.
 Visitors should be instructed on how to put on and take off the PPE and how to perform hand hygiene.
-Where practical, visitors should be supervised when donning and doffing PPE - The use of PPE is less important if the person accompanying the dying person is fully vaccinated but people should have access to PPE. - For the anointing of the sick or other rites where only transient physical contact is required, gloves are not necessary, so long as hand hygiene is performed immediately after anointing or touching the person - Visitors should avoid interacting with residents other than the person they are accompanying
+Where practical, visitors should be supervised when donning and doffing PPE; - The use of PPE is less important if the person accompanying the dying person has significant vaccine protection or has had COVID-19 in the previous 9 months, but people should have access to PPE;

+- 7. For the anointing of the sick or other rites where only transient physical contact is required, gloves are not necessary, so long as hand hygiene is performed immediately after anointing or touching the person; - 8.
+Visitors should avoid interacting with residents other than the person they are accompanying.